Teuse/blackberry-monitor/README.md

 Home Dashboard creates, as the name already says, a dashboard for my living room.
 It'll show e.g.
 * Air Quality (meassured by the BME680 chip from Bosch)
 * Cycling statistics (received from Strava)
+* Weather forcast
 * ...

+This project is based on the TIG-Stack (Telegraf, InfluxDB and Grafana).
+Internet speed and Air Quality is measured on a rasperry pi collected by telegraf and stored the influxDB.
+All other data is collected by grafana datasoruces.

 ## Requirements

 To build the project, i assume you have the following tools installed:
+* docker
+* docker-compose

+Hardware
-* Docker
+* Raspberry Pi
-*
+* Bosch BME680

 ## Required Environment Variables

-You need to create two `.env`.
-At first create a `.env` file in the project root dir with the following content
+You need to create a `.env` in your project root dir.
 ```
 INFLUXDB_USERNAME=<username-for-influxdb>
 INFLUXDB_PASSWORD=<password-for-influxdb